chronoxor/FastBinaryEncoding/README.md

 ```

 # Packages and import
-Package is declared with a name and optional offset.
-Offset will be add to the
+Packages are declared with package name and structs offset (optional).
+Offset
-incremented structure type if they did not manually provided.
+will be add to incremented structure type if is was not provided explicit.

 Here is an example of the simple package declaration:
 ```proto